fblascogarma/feature_based_sentiment_analysis/README.md

 4) [Lowri Williams' GitHub](https://github.com/LowriWilliams/Aspect_Sentiment_Analysis)
 5) [Sentiment Analysis: Aspect-Based Opinion Mining](https://towardsdatascience.com/%EF%B8%8F-sentiment-analysis-aspect-based-opinion-mining-72a75e8c8a6d)
 6) [Rule-based Sentiment Analysis of App Store Review in Python](https://towardsdatascience.com/rule-based-sentiment-analysis-of-app-store-review-in-python-94d8bbfc48bb)

+## Why do we need to create a virtual environment

+The virtual environment is something you create when you start a project.
+It's always advisable to create a virtual environment for your new project so the libraries you install there don't conflict with your other projects that might demand other versions of the libraries.
+For example, I am using vaderSentiment version 3.3.2 for this project, but for another project, I might need vaderSentiment version 3.2.5.

+To create a virtual environment in Python 3 and using VS Code as your IDE, write this in the terminal: py -3 -m venv name_of_project
+And to activate the virtual environment type name_of_project\Scripts\activate